bowen-xu/aiosock/README.md

 The defaut values of the callbacks are `None`.

-Seventh, use send any object you want, as long as the object is serializable.
+Seventh, send any object you want, as long as the object is serializable.
 ```Python
 sock2.send('Hello asyncio!')
 ```